klausbrunner/solarpos/README.md

 A simple command-line application to calculate topocentric solar coordinates and sunrise/sunset times, based on [solarpositioning](https://github.com/klausbrunner/solarpositioning), a library of high-quality solar positioning algorithms.
-It supports time series and output formats like JSON and CSV for easy scripting and processing by other tools.
+Supports time series and output formats like JSON and CSV for easy scripting and processing by other tools.

 Status: _beta_.
-Current functionality works (with a few known [issues](https://github.com/klausbrunner/solarpos/issues)), but needs more testing and polish.
+Current functionality works, but needs more user testing and polish.

 ## Requirements and installation